-The first of the powers and duties that Act 188 assigns to university councils of trustees is "to make recommendations to the chancellor for the appointment, retention, or dismissal of the president following consultation with students, faculty, and alumni."
+The first of the 12 powers and duties that Act 188 assigns to university councils of trustees is "to make recommendations to the chancellor for the appointment, retention, or dismissal of the president following consultation with students, faculty, and alumni."
 Although the appointment of a president occurs infrequently and dismissals are even rarer, probably the most important trustee responsibility is to assure effective presidential leadership-an ongoing responsibility.

-The Board of Governors has established policies guiding the presidential search and selection process (BOG Policy 1983-13-A, Process for Recommending Presidential Appointment) and the evaluation process of sitting presidents (BOG Policy 2002-03-A, Evaluating the Presidents) after substantial input from trustees, faculty and student leaders, union leadership and university presidents.
+The Board of Governors has established new policies guiding the presidential search and selection process (BOG Policy 1983-13-A, Process for Recommending Presidential Appointment) and the evaluation process of sitting presidents (BOG Policy 2002-03-A, Evaluating the Presidents) after substantial input from trustees, faculty and student leaders, union leadership and university presidents.
+The Office of the Chancellor is developing comprehensive resource guides to assist trustees in their responsibilities in selecting and evaluating the presidents.
+The resources are designed to complement one another and assist in the development of university leadership.

 Another critical aspect of trustees' work with the president is involvement in the university's planning processes.
 In 1986, the Board of Governors adopted a planning policy intended "to assist the Board and State System universities and their trustees in projecting and assessing both short- and long-term program possibilities and needs, and in devising strategies to fulfill them."
-Today, this manifests itself in the Comprehensive Planning Process (CPP) that requires a multi-year forward-looking view of the university, its priorities, and its financial position.
-As trustees, we should review and understand our respective university's CPP.